IBM-Bluemix-Docs/watson-starter-kits/index.md

 # About

-The [{{site.data.keyword.watson}} Developer Console](https://console.bluemix.net/developer/watson) enables application developers to create projects from a variety of starter kits.
-You can also configure and manage your {{site.data.keyword.watson}} services from the Developer Console.
+The [{{site.data.keyword.watson}} Developer console](https://console.bluemix.net/developer/watson) enables application developers to create projects from a variety of starter kits.
+You can also configure and manage your {{site.data.keyword.watson}} services from the {{site.data.keyword.watson}} Developer console.
 {:shortdesc}